Howard S. Searle: Biography

+World War I

-A year after graduating from Washburn, Searle enlisted in the Kansas Army National Guard and was assigned to Headquarters & Headquarters Battery, 130th Field Artillery Regiment and served overseas in World War I.
+A year after graduating from Washburn, Searle enlisted in the Kansas National Guard as a private on September 24, 1917, and was assigned to Headquarters & Headquarters Battery, 130th Field Artillery Regiment.
+He was commissioned a second lieutenant in the Coast Artillery Corps on November 1, 1918 until leaving service on January 12, 1919.

+Interwar period

+Searle held a commission in the Field Artillery Officers' Reserve Corps from April 6, 1921 to April 17, 1927, rising to the rank of captain.
+On June 11, 1923, he was commissioned a captain of field artillery in the Kansas National Guard, Headquarters Battery, 60th Field Artillery Brigade, being promoted to major on January 11, 1930.
+On October 7, 1932, he switched to the Ordnance Department as a lieutenant colonel and ordnance officer of the 35th Division, moving back to the field artillery on March 7, 1939 as operations and training officer (G-3) of the 35th Division.

+World War II

-He was commissioned a second lieutenant on October 3, 1918.
-He served continuously with the Kansas National Guard, and was mobilized in December 1940 for World War II as a lieutenant colonel.
-He served as personnel officer and then Deputy Chief of Staff for VII Corps commander Major General J. Lawton Collins during World War II.
+Searle was mobilized on December 23, 1940 for World War II.
+He later served as personnel officer and then deputy chief of staff for VII Corps commander Major General J. Lawton Collins.

+Cold War

 After the war, Searle became a brigadier general in the Kansas National Guard in October 1946, and was assigned the responsibility of re-establishing the Kansas National Guard across Kansas.
-He was assigned Assistant Division Commander, 35th Infantry Division.

-In the early to mid-1950s General Searle was responsible for managing the response to several natural disasters.
+He was also assigned as assistant division commander, 35th Infantry Division.
+In the early to mid-1950s, General Searle was responsible for managing the response to several natural disasters in Kansas.
 In 1951, he handled the recovery after the Great Flood in Kansas City.
 The flood resulted in nearly $7 billion in damage (in 2005 dollars) and the loss of 28 lives.
-In 1955, he oversaw recovery efforts in Udall, Kansas after a tornado destroyed much of the town killing 77 and injuring 270.
+In 1955, he oversaw recovery efforts in Udall, Kansas after a tornado destroyed much of the town killing 77 people and injuring 270 others.

+Death

+Searle died on September 8, 1972 at the age of 80 in a Topeka, Kansas, hospital, after suffering a stroke.